Funding

 Meals

-We take great pride in our Five Star Food Hygiene rating and in providing healthy, nutritious meals at our setting.
+We take great pride in our Five Star Food Hygiene rating and in providing healthy, nutritious meals.
 All food is freshly prepared by our in-house chef and adheres to established nutritional guidelines.
 Children receive two snacks daily (morning and afternoon) and a two-course hot lunch.
-Those attending from 7:30 am are also served breakfast, and children staying beyond 4:00 pm receive a freshly prepared tea.
+Those children attending from 7:30 am are also served breakfast, and children staying beyond 4:00 pm receive a freshly prepared tea.
 A great deal of thought and planning goes into our menus to ensure they meet health standards and take allergies and dietary needs into account.
-To support a calm and enjoyable mealtime, we also employ additional staff to help supervise over the lunch period.
+To support a calm and enjoyable mealtime, we also employ additional staff to help supervise the lunch period.

 When all children are served the same meals, we have found they are more likely to try new foods and eat more than they might at home.
 Over the years, many parents have told us their children have become less fussy and more adventurous eaters thanks to the variety of foods we offer.